t2tech-corp/IE7374/project-root/README.md

 Average Perplexity: 30.97

+An average perplexity of 30.97 indicates that the fine-tuned GPT-Neo model is generating well-formed and statistically plausible English sentences.
+This is a positive outcome for the fundamental language modeling aspect.

 **Word-Level Diversity**
 Quantifies how many unique n-grams appear in the generated texts, relative to the total number of n-grams produced.
 It’s a simple diversity measure.